tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-file-lister.md

 This is actually a demo, not a homework assignment.
 It's all done and ready for you to use!

 ## I. Overview
 - Are those boring & ugly, default directory listings that the web server gives you *getting you down*?
-Want to prevent users from browing your site's directory structure and snopping around your files?
+Want to prevent users from browsing your site's directory structure and snopping around your files?
 - Let's look at how we can use PHP's `scandir()` function to grab the file names of the contents of the current directory, and then generate some HTML and CSS to give us a much nice looking listing.

 ### Boring & ugly, default directory listing